Garlic Parmesan Chicken Tenders Recipe

 Instructions

 - Combine the mayo, 1/4 cup of the cheese, garlic, and salt in a medium bowl.
 Add the chicken and stir to coat.
-Put the chicken on a large baking sheet.
-I put parchment on mine to save on the cleanup.
+Put the chicken on a large baking sheet in a single layer.

 - Sprinkle on the rest of the cheese.